ootwch/woocommerce-runmyaccounts/readme.txt

 == Screenshots ==
 1. General settings.
-2. Settings for dedicated receivable account for each payment gateway.
+2. Settings for a dedicated receivable account for each payment gateway.
-3. Settings on user page.
+3. Settings on the user page.

 == Known issues ==
-* Discount codes does not be reflected on the invoice.
+* Discount codes do not be reflected on the invoice.
 * Credits are not created in Run My Accounts.
 * The collective invoice only works with available products.
 If a product was deleted between the order and the invoice, the product cannot be included in the invoice anymore.

 == Changelog ==
+= 1.9.0 =
+* Added the option to select separately whether the prices transferred to Run My Accounts include VAT or not.

 = 1.8.1 =
 * Added compatibility with price rules plugins
 * Compatibility - tested up to WooCommerce 9.8